elenaty4/MatrixCalculator/README.md

 <p>8 0 2</p>
 <p>4 6 8</p>
 <p>The calculator will display the determinant value which is <b>40</b>.
 Why 40?
 During the row reduction, the rows has been swapped an even number of times and the scalars, (1/2), (1/16), and (4/5) were all multipied together to get (1/40).
 The reciprocal of (1/40) is 40.
 The reciprocal occurs because the matrix in its reduced form is linearly independent, therefore the determinant cannot be 0.</p>

+<h3><b>Null Space</b></h3>
+<p>The Null Space calculator doesn't produce a matrix nor a value.
+It produces a basis or a set of vectors.
+The Null Space is calculated by putting the matrix in reduced row echelon form.
+After the matrix is in reduced form, the calculator checks if there are free columns.
+Free Columns are columns that doesn't have a pivot.
+If all of the matrix's columns are linearly independent, then the Null Space is an empty set.</p>
+<p>If there are free columns, then free variables exist and the Null Space is not empty.
+Usually we put the matrix in parametric vector form and get add the parametric vectors into the Null Space basis, but in this calculator, it uses a different algorithm.
+It NEGATES the numbers in the free column and add a 1 to the nth spot in the nth column.
+The vectors in the Null Space has the same number of elements as the number of columns.</p>
+<p>For example, if a user inputted this matrix below: </p>
+<p>2 4 6 8</p>
+<p>0 0 0 0</p>
+<p>0 1 2 4</p>
+<p>The reduced matrix will look like this: </p>
+<p>1 0 -1 -4</p>
+<p>0 1 2 4</p>
+<p>0 0 0 0</p>
+<p>There are free columns on columns 3 and 4 of the reduced matrix.
+Column 3 has [-1, 2 0].
+The 1 must be added on the 3rd spot which will produce [-1, 2, 1, 0].
+The elements (except the added 1) must also be negated which will produce [1, -2, 1, 0], and this vector will be added to the Null Space.
+The same goes with Column 4 which is [-4, 4, 0].
+The 1 must be added on the 4th spot which will produce [-4, 4, 0, 1] and the elements (except the added 1) must be negated which will produce [4, -4, 0, 1].
+This vector is also added in the Null Space, hence <b>the Null Space is { [1,-2,1,0], [4,-4,0,1] }</b></p>